UDPHARFY - BSc (Hons) Pharmacology (including foundation year)

 Feedback will be delivered online and through provision of tutorial questions and answer sessions and other formative exercises.

 Practical skills exercises at each level are used to monitor proficiency at experimental work.
 Assessment of Data handling skills are embedded in practical reports, problem solving exercises, information abstracting and reviewing exercises, poster presentations and seminar presentations.

-The Science Centre provides an unrivalled facility in which to carry out the level 6 project module, providing the setting for the measurement of experimental and other practical skills.
-BSc project assessment will culminate in the presentation of a dissertation and a viva exam or poster, designed to allow the student to demonstrate their depth of knowledge and understanding.
+The Science Centre provides an excellent facility in which to carry out the level 6 project module, providing the setting for the measurement of experimental and other practical skills.
+Project assessment will culminate in the presentation of a dissertation and a viva exam or poster, designed to allow the student to demonstrate their depth of knowledge and understanding.

-The course is aimed at students wishing to pursue a career in pharmacology, and is therefore designed for students who have pharmacologically-related postgraduate study in mind.
+The course is aimed at students wishing to pursue a career in pharmacology, and is therefore designed principally (but not exclusively) for students who have pharmacologically-related postgraduate study in mind.

 The predominant aim of the course is to equip students with the knowledge and skills which will prepare them for employment or future study in the field of pharmacology.
 They will gain a sound grasp of the fundamentals of chemistry and biology, which in turn will enable them to study the action of drugs on biological systems and understand the role of drugs in the treatment of disease.
 Students will develop the intellectual and practical skills necessary for the collection, analysis, interpretation and understanding of scientific data.
 Alongside this, students will develop an awareness of the ethical implications of modern scientific work, and enhance skills of self-evaluation and analysis to enhance career development.

 Course learning outcomes